 You do not need to go overseas or have inadequate sanitation to pick up a few freeloaders.
 These little guy's are prevalent in our food, water, pets, and gardens, to name a few.
 Luckily, herbs have been employed for hundreds of years to keep our bodies clear from unwanted guests.

-issue has been around for as long as mankind.
-We can accept our pets or
+been around for as long as mankind.
+We can accept our

 Parasites are found worldwide, including the U.S. Of course poor sanitation increases the possibility of unwanted guests, yet soil, fruits, vegetables meats and water can be be infected.We may also pick up worms from contact with pets and other people or a barefoot walk in the garden.
 Worms can release as many as 200,000 eggs per day, which we may consume unknowingly.
 Children are easily infected by being less aware of hygiene and playing with dirt and other possible contaminated substances.

 Once in the body, parasites can settle almost anywhere, causing damage to organs, and blocking and sapping nutrients from the host.
 The intestines offer lots of nutrients for worms, so this is a common "hang out" for them.
 Since parasites are most active and reproduce around the full moon, this is when some of the effects are most prominent. (and the best time to do a cleanse - click here for more information)

 In biology, the parasitic way of life is very common.
 Humans may be hosts to over 100 different types of parasites.
 There are several families of parasites: Roundworms, Tapeworms, Flukes and Single Cell parasites.
 Each group has many kinds of parasites.

 Includes: common round worm (Ascara lumbricoides ), Hookworm, Strongyloides stercoralis, Ancylastoma caninum, Whipworm, pinworm, Toxocara canis, Dirofilaria immitis (dog heartworm) and Trichinosis.